Basis-Theory/developers.basistheory.com/README.md

 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server at http://localhost:3000/ and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build